Editing Users Manually

 - First Extension Number and MAC address: The first extension number is used by Imagicle applications to be able to tell which physical device is associated to a person.
 If two users share the same line, the MAC address will be taken into account.
 MAC addresses must be unique.

-- First extension number alias: Optional alternative directory number or PSTN number (DID) assigned to the user.
+- First extension number alias: Optional alternative directory number, SIP URI or PSTN number (DID) assigned to the user.
 This is useful to correctly correlate recordings performed through AudioCodes or other SIPREC-enabled Media Gateways.
 Call Analytics can leverage it too, to monitor user's phone traffic on an alternative extension number, without consuming an additional user's license.

 - PBX username: this field needs to be filled if Extension Mobility is enabled on a Cisco PBX.
 See Speedy configuration for details.